Telling Our Story: An Underground Railroad Stop

 John Johnson, son of Dutch immigrant Dirk Jansen, built the house as a wedding present for his son John, Jr., and his bride Rachel Livezey.
 John Johnson, Jr., was a tanner and farmer and operated the tannery business from his home.
 As Quakers, the Johnsons believed in non-violence.
 Consequently, while the Battle of Germantown raged outside their front door in October 1777 during the Revolutionary War, the family took refuge in their cellar.
 When soldiers entered their home to pilfer food from their kitchen, the Johnson’s religious beliefs kept them from defending their property.
 Scars from the Battle of Germantown are still visible inside the house.

 The Johnson family owned a substantial amount of land in Germantown and was one of the town’s wealthiest families.
 They were active supporters of the Concord School; Germantown’s first English-speaking educational institution.
 John Johnson’s son, Samuel, was a member of the first school board and the first town council in Germantown.
-The Concord School, also a historic site, is located across the street from the Johnson House and open to the public for tours.
+The Concord School, also a historic site, is located across the street from the Johnson House and open to the public for tours by appointment only.